aplteam/Meddy/Docs/ReadMe.md

 In order to make Meddy process --- and honour --- it, remove the `.optional` part from it.

 In case you wonder about those parameters: picture a situation were you want use Meddy as an editor for certain Markdown files that are part of a particular application.
-In such a scenario you might wan to...
+In such a scenario you might want to...

-* enforce a specific working directory
+* enforce a specific working directory.
-* disallow the user to enter the "Preferences" dialog (because those would be ignored anyway)
+* disallow the user to enter the "Preferences" dialog (because those would be ignored anyway).
-* disallow (or enforce) saving an HTML file when the Markdown is saved
+* disallow (or enforce) saving an HTML file when the Markdown is saved.
-* specify particular CSS files
+* specify particular CSS files.
-* enable LeanPub extension (they are disabled by default)
+* enable LeanPub extension (they are disabled by default).
-* enforce that any conversion errors provided by MarkAPL are shown to the user
+* enforce that any conversion errors provided by MarkAPL are shown to the user; by default theu are not.

-Therefore the INI file would most likely go into another's application folder rather than stay as `special.ini` in the Meddy installation folder.
+Therefore the INI file would most likely go into another's application folder rather than stay (like `special.ini`) in the Meddy installation folder.

-If such parameters are defined (no matter where) then they take precedence over anything else but command line parameters if any.
+If such parameters are defined (no matter where) then they take precedence over anything else but command line parameters.

 #### Specify user-defined INI file via the command line